 I play music because... throughout my life I have felt magic from witnessing people put aside their differences and enjoy a connection over a song, even if it was just for a moment.
 Heck, even my strict father told me many times how he loved Louis Armstrong and Rod Stewart.
 They had managed to connect to him somehow even though the backgrounds were totally separate.
 To me this is a beautiful thing, and I would love the opportunity to do that for others.

 So thank you for stopping by and sharing some of your time with me, I hope you can see that it means a lot to me.
 Take your time to enjoy the site and future updates as I work on each project.

 If at any time you would like to get in touch, then it would be great to hear from you.
-If you’re like me and enjoy receiving updates, there is also the option of joining my mailing list.
+If you’re like me and enjoy receiving updates, there is also the option of joining the family on the home page or following me on socials.
 You can join and leave as you wish.
 Thank you for your visit :-)